 Ready to do more business with email marketing?Start your free 60-day trial today.

 - Prompts subscribers to interact with the message, usually with a click

 Benchmark email marketing lets you gauge your success in both categories.
 It allows you to compare your performance against others in your industry and against your own past performance.

 It’s the best way to gauge whether you’re reaching audiences, short of contacting each subscriber directly and asking for their thoughts.

 There are two phases to benchmark email marketing:

-- Collecting and processing performance data
+- Collecting and processing performance data like email marketing metrics

 - Comparing that data to a standard or your own past performance

 When you first start out, you’ll need to measure against others in your industry.
 After a few campaigns, your original data becomes your benchmark and you start to measure against that.

 Campaign tracking is the most important step in benchmark email marketing.
 It tells you things like: